martin-ali/SoftUni/README.md

-Where I keep everything related to my studies in SoftUni
+# SoftUni
+The place, where I keep all homework and exam files for SoftUni.